Japan–Philippines relations: Post-war relations

-Relations during the Marcos Administration
+Relations during the first Marcos Administration

-Hirohito met with President Ferdinand Marcos in a state visit by the latter to Japan in 1966 - a year after Marcos' election and about six years before Marcos declared martial law.
+Emperor Hirohito met with President Ferdinand Marcos in a state visit by the latter to Japan in September 1966 — a year after Marcos' election and about six years before Marcos declared martial law.
+In December 1966, Japanese Ambassador Harumi Takeuchi and President Marcos went to the barrio of Parang in Marikina, Rizal to lay the cornerstone for the construction of the Cottage Industries Technology Center, considered to be the first joint project to successfully materialize between the two nations, with Marcos stating that the cornerstone-laying rite marks the "beginning of a new epoch of cooperation."
+In October 1967, Prime Minister Eisaku Satō visited the Philippines as part of his goodwill tour through Southeast Asia, Australia and New Zealand.

 In 1972, Marcos abolished the Philippine legislature under martial law, and took on its legislative powers as part of his authoritarian rule.
 He ratified the Treaty of Amity, Commerce and Navigation ten days prior to a visit of Japanese Prime Minister Kakuei Tanaka.

 By 1975, Japan had displaced the United States as the main source of investment in the country.
 Marcos administration projects put up during this time include the Philippines-Japan Friendship Highway which included the construction of the San Juanico Bridge, and the Research Institute for Tropical Medicine.
 However, many of these projects were later criticized for helping prop up the corrupt practices of the Marcos administration, resulting in what became called the Marukosu giwaku (マルコス疑惑), or "Marcos scandal", of 1986.

+Under Marcos, logging took on an increasingly central role in the Philippine economy.
+The government encouraged log exportation to Japan resulting from soaring wood demand during Japan's period of rapid economic growth, and pressure to pay foreign debt.
+Forests resources were exploited by set-up companies and reforestation was rarely undertaken.
+Japanese log traders purchased massive quantities of cheap logs from unsustainable sources, accelerating deforestation.
+Log production increased from 6.3 e6m3 in 1960 to an average of 10.5 e6m3 between 1968 and 1975, peaking at over 15 e6m3 in 1975, before declining to about 4 e6m3 in 1987.
+The 1970s and 1980s saw an average of 2.5% of Philippine forests disappearing every year, which was thrice the worldwide deforestation rate.